mlswg/mls-protocol/draft-barnes-mls-protocol.md

 # Basic Assumptions

-This protocol is designed to execute in the context of a messaging service as described in {{!I-D.rescorla-mls-architecture}}.
-In particular, we assume that the messaging service provides two
+This protocol is designed to execute in the context of a Messaging Service (MS) as described in {{!I-D.rescorla-mls-architecture}}.
+In particular, we assume the MS to provide the following services:

-services:
+* A long-term identity key provider which allows participants to authenticate protocol messages in a group.
+These keys MUST be kept for the lifetime of the group as there is no mechanism in the protocol for changing a participant's identity key.

-* For each group, a broadcast channel that will relay the same message to all members of a group.
+* A broadcast channel, for each group, which will relay a message to all members of a group.
 For the most part, we assume that this channel delivers messages in the same order to all participants.
 (See {{sequencing}} for further considerations.)

 * A cache to which participants can publish initialization keys, and from which participant can download initialization keys for other participants.

-We also assume that each participant is provisioned with a long-term identity key for use in authenticating protocol messages.
-The identity key that a participant uses with a particular group must be kept for the lifetime of the group; there is no mechanism in the protocol for changing a participants identity key.

 # Protocol Overview